softyanija/distributed-vision-device/README.md

 Copy `script/set_tf_manage.py` into your repository.
 I recommend that you copy `script/set_tf_manage.py` to the same directory as the program that uses it.

 ```
+# Rewrite here to something suitable according to the directory structure.
 from set_camera_tf import SetCameraTf

 ...

+(Move the tag attached to the gripper into the camera's angle of view)

 # create instance
 set_camera_tf = SetCameraTf("your_camera_name")